matthiasweiss/matthiasweiss.at/src/content/blog/building-my-new-personal-website-with-astro.md

 ![Screenshot of the working blog after the installation](./assets/01_astro-blog-template.png)

 This was a very good starting point.
 However, I wanted a much simpler look.
+While I could've gone with an existing blog theme, e.g. [AstroPaper](https://github.com/satnaing/astro-paper?tab=readme-ov-file), I decided that I want to do the design from scratch.
 I removed pretty much all the code, apart from the actual pages and the bits that were doing the Markdown parsing.
 While searching for inspiration, I stumbled across [Lee Robinson's blog](https://archive.leerob.io/blog).
-When inspecting his blog, I noticed a lot of `prose` classes, which I had never seen before on websites using Tailwind.
+I really liked the minimalistic, yet refined look.
+When inspecting his blog, I noticed a lot of `prose` classes, which I had never seen before, despite using Tailwind a lot over the last few years.
 After some brief research, I found out about the [Tailwind Typography Plugin](https://github.com/tailwindlabs/tailwindcss-typography), which adds some default styles to vanilla HTML, a perfect fit for styling my posts written in Markdown.